Towards Compact Neural Networks via End-to-End Training: A Bayesian Tensor Approach with Automatic Rank Determination: Bayesian Low-Rank Tensorized Model

 and the Log-Uniform density function

-place high probability in regions where the input is close to zero.
+place high probability in regions around zero.
 The parameter $\boldsymbol{\lambda}$ controls the prior variance of the tensor factors in $\boldsymbol\Phi$, all of which have prior mean zero.
-Therefore the prior density encodes a prior belief that the tensor rank is low.
-Since each element of $\boldsymbol{\lambda}$ controls an entire column of every tensor factor, the prior density encourages structured rank shrinkage.
-We provide the Bayesian graphical models for each low-rank tensor format in Fig.~\ref{fig: prior description} and a visual description of our low-rank tensor prior in Fig.~\ref{fig: pdf}.
+Therefore the prior density encodes a prior belief that the tensor rank is low, and it encourages structured rank shrinkage.
+We provide the Bayesian graphical models for each low-rank tensor format in Fig.~\ref{fig: prior description}.

-In Fig~\ref{fig: pdf} we demonstrate how our prior induces rank-sparsity.
-We consider the prior on a single CP rank parameter $\lambda_j$ and the marginal prior on a single CP factor matrix entry $u_{ij}^{(n)}$, but the observations made in this section apply to entries in all tensor formats.
-In Fig~\ref{fig: hyperprior} we plot the prior density on the rank parameter $\lambda_j$ and in Fig.~\ref{fig: marginal prior} we plot the corresponding marginal prior on $u_{ij}^{(n)}$.
-In all cases, the prior places high probability on values of $\lambda_j$ that are close to zero.
-Both the Log-Uniform and Half-Cauchy hyper-prior encourage rank-shrinkage and the marginal priors illustrated in Fig~\ref{fig: marginal prior} illustrate how those shrinkage effects differ.
+In Fig~\ref{fig: pdf} we demonstrate how our prior induces rank-sparsity in a CP model.
+Fig~\ref{fig: hyperprior} plots the prior density on the rank parameter $\lambda_j$.
+Fig.~\ref{fig: marginal prior} shows the corresponding marginal prior on $u_{ij}^{(n)}$.
 The flat tail and sharp peak of the marginal prior induced by the Log-Uniform rank hyper-prior leads to strong shrinkage of small values of $u_{ij}^{(n)}$ towards $0$ but permits medium values to escape the ``gravitational pull" around $0$\cite{carvalho2010horseshoe}.
 In comparison, the marginal Horseshoe prior induced by the Half-Cauchy hyper-prior exerts a weaker shrinkage effect at small values of $u_{ij}^{(n)}$ but a stronger shrinkage effect on larger values.